12+ no-sew DIY Christmas pillows to make with covers and stencils!

 They come in oatmeal and navy, which resembles a light black to me.

 I also team up all the pillow covers with IKEA feather inserts.
-The duck feather pillows hold their shape much nicer and seem to last forever.
+The duck feather pillows hold their shape much nicer, offer much more comfort and seem to last forever.

 Find on Amazon – Ikea Gurli pillows / duck feather inserts

-Here are many pillow sized Christmas stencils – find pillow size HERE / all Christmas designs HERE
+Here are many unique pillow sized Christmas stencils to choose from!
+Find pillow size HERE / all Christmas designs HERE

 Other personal fav stencils are using Grain Sack Stripe stencils HERE, and all pattern stencils HERE.

-I use Fusion Mineral Paint HERE because it’s exceptional on fabric.
-After washing, the stenciled fabric becomes even softer.
+I use Fusion Mineral Paint HERE (get 10% off!) because it’s this paint works well on fabric.
+It’s very durable after washing, in which the fabric becomes even softer after repeated washings.
 I gentle wash then hang to dry.

 4. Position stencil on pillow cover where desired, then secure with masking tape along the sides of the stencil.